52nd NATO Conference of Commandants – Day 2

 Brigadier General Rene Leitgen, NDC head of Academic Plans, Policy and Engagement, then presented the consolidation of this 52nd CoC which was focused on the question “Online education as a full substitute to in-person education?”
 The conclusion is that a combination of both is required.
 Technology is a useful tool, but the human dimension and personal relations are irreplaceable.
 Blending in-residence education with online education and advanced technologies is the way forward.

 Lieutenant General Michael Plehn, Commandant of the US National Defence College, introduced the next NATO CoC, which will take place next year in Washington D.C. and will be co-hosted by the NATO Defense College (NDC) and the US National Defence College.
-The topic of the next conference will be “Developing Leadership for the Next 25 Years”.
+The topic of the next conference will be “Developing leadership for the next 75 years of the Alliance”.

 The 52nd NATO Conference of Commandants concluded with words of appreciation and a gift exchange by the Commandants of the hosting institutions, Brigadier General Ilmar Tamm (BALTDEFCOL) and Lieutenant General Olivier Rittimann (NDC).
 Lieutenant General Rittimann highlighted the success and importance of this conference in “building bridges” between National Defence Colleges, which are key to guaranteeing the best possible education for the future military leaders of the Alliance and its Partners.